C4Q/AC-Android/cohort_5.4/unit_01/01_02_Intro_to_Java.md

 Java is the primary programming language used to develop Android apps.

 Java was created to solve a problem: it was the first programming language in which programs could be written to run anywhere, regardless of operating system or microprocessor.
+The phrase used to describe this phenomenon is ***"Write once, run anywhere."***

 In Java, source code is written in plain text files ending with a `.java` extension.